Testimonials from Youth Sports Parents, Administrators & Coaches

 Evan Eleff, Director, Bob Sierra YMCA, Tampa, Florida

 Thank you for taking the time to come to Jacksonville, Florida this past weekend and speak at Providence to a bunch of soccer coaches from First Coast Soccer Association.
-I thoroughly enjoyed the seminar and was inspired from your talk.
+I thoroughly enjoyed the seminar and was inspired by your talk.
 I have already ordered 25 of the 5 Powerful Strategies for Sport-Parent Success books and will distribute to my U12 boys and U12 girls teams.
 Very impactful information that I am looking forward to sharing with my player's parents.

-Hopefully you will be able to come back to Jacksonville and provide the parents this insight and thanks again for sharing your story.
+Hopefully, you will be able to come back to Jacksonville and provide the parents this insight and thanks again for sharing your story.

 We, as a staff, heard Mr. Benzel speak last month, and let me say, I thought he was fantastic.
-I wasn't too excited to hear "another" speaker talk to me about the "same" motivational techniques that I have heard time and time again....
-I was wrong, because HE WAS DIFFERENT!
+I wasn't too excited to hear "another" speaker talk to me about the "same" motivational techniques that I have heard time and time again...
+I was wrong because HE WAS DIFFERENT!

 I was not put up to this email, I just really enjoyed listening to his lecture and I think you all will too.
 I am confident that each of you will leave feeling a bit different than when you came in!